zoftko/blog/content/posts/stm32-bare-metal-usb-implementation.md

 ## Endpoints
-The setup for EP0 endpoints mostly consists of setting some parameters like their sizes and NAK acknowledge status, any interrupts wished to be handled must also be set.
+The setup for EP0 endpoints mostly consists of setting some parameters like their sizes and NAK behavior, any interrupts wished to be handled must also be set.

 ```c
 USB_OTG_INEndpointTypeDef* usbEpin(uint8_t ep) {